Badinoqua/DSACTool/README.md

 TITLE		: Deep Security Application Control Block by Hash

-VERSION		: 0.4
+VERSION		: 0.5

-DESCRIPTION	: This Powershell script will .the addition and deletion of Global Block Hashes in Deep Security.
+DESCRIPTION	: This Powershell script will perform the addition and deletion of Global Block Hashes in Deep Security.

 FEATURES
 The ability to perform the following:-